 Football: Marseille fan scores and celebrates wildly

-Marseille invited Kamel Zaroual to take a ceremonial kick-off before the match against Toulouse as reward for his fundraising efforts for local disadvantaged children.
-Zaroual recently cycled 2,000 kilometres from his home to the city of Amiens and back to raise money for charity.
-Rather brilliantly, he couldn't resist the temptation of scoring at his beloved team's stadium, so he took the kick-off and then proceeded to sprint-up the pitch before burying a shot past TFC goalkeeper Alban Lafont.
+Marseille secured a comfortable 2-0 over Toulouse on Sunday.
+However the first goal of the evening was actually scored by a fan.
+Marseille invited Kamel Zaroual to take ceremonial kick-off as a reward for his fundraising efforts for local disadvantaged children.
+He cycled 2,000 kilometres from his hom to the city of Amiens and back to raise money for charity.
+Rather brilliantly, Zaroual couldn't resist the temptation of scoring a goal at his beloved team's stadium.